 It is still possible to build an exploit on the basis of such formulas (we have considered this issue in a previous article), but the classical approach to generating virtual patches cannot be applied here for the following reasons:

-• the vulnerability may be exploited only if the decoded condition parameter of the request contains the “secret” substring (String 12).
-However, this parameter’s set of values is quite large and expressing this set via regular expressions is infeasible due to the irregularity of decoding functions;
+parameter of the request contains the “secret” substring (String 12).
+However, this parameter’s set of values is quite large and expressing this set via regular expressions is infeasible due to the irregularity of decoding functions; - request parameter that is, in fact, an attack vector also is decoded (String 14).
+Therefore, SAST cannot describe that set of dangerous elements to the WAF.

 Since all the problems of traditional VP stem from the inability to interact with an application at the WAF level based on the white-box approach, the obvious solution is to implement this capability and make further improvements so that:

-• SAST provides the WAF with full information about all transformations to which a vulnerable parameter and variables of attack conditions are subjected, from entry point to vulnerable execution point.
+- SAST provides the WAF with full information about all transformations to which a vulnerable parameter and variables of attack conditions are subjected, from entry point to vulnerable execution point.
 This enables the WAF to compute argument values based on the values of the parameters of a given HTTP request;

-• for attack detection, heuristics are replaced with formal methods that are based on rigorous proof of all statements and describe the exploitation conditions for any particular vulnerability in the most general case, instead of haphazardly describing a limited number of cases.
+- for attack detection, heuristics are replaced with formal methods that are based on rigorous proof of all statements and describe the exploitation conditions for any particular vulnerability in the most general case, instead of haphazardly describing a limited number of cases.

 Thus was born runtime virtual patching.